 LifeCenter was founded in 1981, and KODA was founded in 1987.

-CEO and President & COO of Network for Hope
+CEO of Network for Hope

 Network for Hope’s 300+ staff members are dedicated to serving donor families and facilitating the recovery of organs and tissues for transplantation.
 Our Clinical staff provides 24-hour service for referrals, case management, recovery and organ placement.
 Our Family Aftercare Department provides resources and services for donor families and recipients.
 Additional services offered by Network for Hope include presentations to schools, businesses, and healthcare professionals about donation and transplantation, and volunteer opportunities.